yaobviously/jacks_bot/README.md

 In future I'd like to add text streaming as well as 'suggested' quesetions or question-stems for my son to use, e.g., "How does _____ work?"
 "Why does X happen?"
 I'll put these Jack-prompts alongside the main chat to give him some ideas for how to continue the conversation.

 This app was to give my son a fun and engaging way to learn how interact with the latest technology.
 So far, he seems to really enjoy it.

+You can check it out [here](jack-chat.herokuapp.com/).